riverdaleGithub/processing_23_24/1/readme.md

 <br>

 ### Part 3.
-Smile Face
+Creaste an Emoji

-Create a human face expressing some type of emotion.
-This may be an emoji, a picture, etc.
+Create a emoji expressing some type of information: feeling, season, thoughts, etc. This may be an Take a look here for some ideas: <a href="https://emojipedia.org/">Emoji Reference</a>

 <details>
 <summary>Step One</summary>